 How Understanding Relationships Drives Better Data and Analytics

-How much do you really know about the companies you do business with day in and day out?
-Sure, you may understand how your growth is affected by dealings with that supplier you've worked with for over a decade.
-But what about the association that supplier has to another company you may have never even heard of?
+How much do you really know about your business partners, suppliers, sub-tier suppliers or customers?
+Sure, you may understand how your growth is affected by dealings with that supplier or customer you've worked with for over a decade.
+But what about the association that business partner has to another company you may have never even heard of?
 Don't believe how they do business can inadvertently effect you?
 Think again.

-Among the entities you do business with lies potentially crucial insights and information that can be critical in assessing total risk and opportunity.
-While not obvious at first glance, these insights become visible when you dive down to explore the information that links these entities to you, as well as their connections to other businesses.
+Among the business entities you work with lies potentially crucial insights and information that can be critical in third party risk assessment and opportunity.
+While not obvious at first glance, these business relationship insights become visible when you dive down to explore the information that links these entities to you, as well as their connections to other businesses.
 By doing so, you'll be able to understand the full potential of your relationships with customers, prospects, suppliers and partners.
 This is relationship data - when information about two or more entities are brought together along with their business activities to inform an implied business impact or outcome.
 Through a combination of interpreting the right signal data and implementing advanced analytics uncovered in this data, unmet needs arise, hidden dangers surface and new opportunities can be identified.

-Every company has relationship data; they just need to know where to look for it, or who to partner with to obtain the right information.
-The infographic below describes the different types of relationships that exist; some you easily see, while other relationships are harder to decipher, but just as important to your bottom-line.
-Understanding the way in which two or more entities are connected is the foundation of this data.
+Business connections can be extensive and complicated.
+In order to accurately research corporations or third parties you need to have comprehensive insights, or use a tool with in-depth company profiles to obtain the right information.
+The infographic below describes the different types of business relationships that exist; some you easily see, while other relationships are harder to decipher, but just as important to your bottom-line.
+Understanding the way in which two or more entities are connected is the foundation of this relationship data.

 Dive down to discover the many sources of relationship data.

 It is important to remember that relationships can be one-to-one, one-to-many or many-to-many.
 They can be uni-directional or bi-directional in nature.
 Understanding the differences can be key to the types of questions you ask and what insights you draw from the data.